Zone One ATEX Fans for Category 2 Gas Environments

 For example, the code:

+Ex II 2G IIC T4 Essentially means European flameproof, surface industry II (not mining), Category 2 Gas (Zone 1), gas group IIC (hydrogen or acetylene gas), T4 - maximum surface temperature 135º°C If codes cannot be provided there is lingering uncertainty over what is actually required, what can legally be installed, and whether to have the end-user formally approve any resulting order placed by an intermediary.
+Even with the above code, if customers do wish to over specify their equipment and provide a higher level of protection they are free to do so, provided the absolute minimum protection satisfies the area classification code.
 In addition to their coding, ATEX explosion proof fans must be selected with reasonably good knowledge of their flow/pressure operating point, the temperature and fume content of the air to be transported (especially whether hydrogen or acetylene fumes are present), whether they are being installed outdoors or indoors, the voltage of the anti-condensation heaters if specified, and which handing is required in the case of centrifugal fans.
 There are a lot more aspects to this but without being application specific, we won’t go into that detail here.
+For more information on our range of zone one ATEX fans download literature below or contact our team on [email protected]

 Read More>>What is BS EN14986:2017 ATEX Legislation>>